-So, what are the different options for bibles?
-The following link to BibleStudyTools.com is a great resource if you want to explore the different options in detail.
+So, what are the options for bible versions?
+What’s the best bible to read and understand?
+The following link to BibleStudyTools.com is a great resource if you want to compare the different bible translations in detail.

 According to Wikipedia, the New Revised Standard Version is the version most commonly preferred by biblical scholars.
 In the United States, 55% of survey respondents who read the Bible reported using the King James Version in 2014, followed by 19% for the New International Version, with other versions used by fewer than 10%.
 The full article is HERE.